 Belton is a very small city located in the state of South Carolina.
 With a population of 4,336 people and five constituent neighborhoods, Belton is the 87th largest community in South Carolina.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Belton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Belton is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Belton who work in sales jobs (14.63%), management occupations (10.90%), and teaching (8.38%).
+Belton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Belton is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Belton who work in sales jobs (14.50%), office and administrative support (9.14%), and management occupations (6.83%).

-Belton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Belton doesn't have a public transportation system that people use for their commute.

-The per capita income in Belton in 2010 was $21,815, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $87,260 for a family of four.
+The per capita income in Belton in 2010 was $18,064, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $72,256 for a family of four.
 However, Belton contains both very wealthy and poor people as well.

 The most common language spoken in Belton is English.
 Other important languages spoken here include Spanish and Persian.